NeuraLegion/sec-tester-cr/README.md

 1. Register for an account at [signup](https://app.neuralegion.com/signup)
 2. install the [nexploit-cli](https://www.npmjs.com/package/@neuralegion/nexploit-cli) utility
 3. Generate an API key from your [UI](https://docs.neuralegion.com/docs/manage-your-personal-account#manage-your-personal-api-keys-authentication-tokens)
-4. Generate a Repeater ID from your [UI](https://docs.neuralegion.com/docs/manage-repeaters#create-a-new-repeater)
-5. The preferred approach is to setup your ID and API-Key as ENV vars `NEXPLOIT_TOKEN` for API key, and `NEXPLOIT_REPEATER` for the repeater ID.
+4. The preferred approach is to setup your API-Key as ENV var `NEXPLOIT_TOKEN` for API key.

 ### Use Inside Specs